 -5 tops, a combination of long-sleeve shirts and light sweaters that you can layer if temperatures drop unexpectedly

 -1 long, lightweight packable down jacket.
-During our winter trip to Spain I brought a similar jacket but shorter and I was mighty cold in places like Granada and Madrid!
+During our winter trip to Spain I brought a similar jacket but shorter and I was mighty cold in places like Granada and Madrid, especially in December!
 If it’s really cold, you can always layer the cardigan under your jacket as well.

 -1-2 shoes/boots.
 I recommend bringing a comfortable pair of athleisure shoes (like these favorites – which pair perfectly with my preferred socks) for long days exploring the cities, and if you feel like you’ll want something dressier then bring some comfortable, practical, low-heeled black leather boots.
 Don’t forget cozy socks to go underneath just in case!

 Don’t forget these crucial travel accessories when traveling to Spain!
 Our favorite travel gadget of all time is this ultralight USB extension cord – it charges all of our devices at once and eases the pain of hotels with too few outlets (or worse, hidden behind furniture).

 Pair it with just one international plug adaptor to minimize your electronics packing.
 One of our other favorite travel innovations is the eBags packing cube line – they keep our luggage organized and our clothes in good shape.
 Ours have lasted almost a decade and are still going strong.

 Need a place to pack all that stuff?
 Check out the best women’s travel backpacks here!

 Tips for visiting Spain in Winter with a baby and Spain with toddler

 We absolutely love visiting Spain in December (or anytime!) with kids – find out more about the best places in Spain for families.